 Iranian Rials = Toman *10

 When you shop at groceries, restaurants, malls, bazaars, your receipt will be written in Rials but they read it in Toman.
-Although some restaurant and shops print their receipt in Toman.
+Although some restaurant and shops print their receipt in Toman which is very rare.
 They always print the symbol in front of the receipt.

 This is Toman symbol:

 At first, when you arrive Iran currency is confusing but you get used to the term of Toman.
 There are coins in Iran currency which some of them are so rare.
 100, 200, 500 Iranian rials which are so rare.
 1000, 2000, 5000, 10,000, 20,000 Iranian Rials.